awslabs/data-on-eks/website/docs/blueprints/data-analytics/superset-on-eks.md

 ![img.png](img/superset-enable-fileupload.png)

-Step -3 : Createa dataset by uploading a file
+Step -3 : Create a dataset by uploading a file

 ![img.png](img/superset-create-dataset.png)

-Step - 4 : To show a sample visualization a sample CSV of COVID reasearch across various countries was uploaded.
-Here are a few visualizations that shows countires porgess with respect to trial of various vaccines
+Step - 4 : To show a sample visualization a sample CSV of COVID research across various countries was uploaded.
+Here are a few visualizations that shows countries porgess with respect to trial of various vaccines

 ![img.png](img/superset-sample-graph.png)